keploy/samples-typescript/express-postgresql-prisma/README.md

 > Note: The application will run on `http://localhost:3000`.

-Now we walkthrough how to leverage Keploy to automatically generate test cases for the application, and later test the application using Keploy.
+Now we walk through how to leverage Keploy to automatically generate and run test cases for the application.

 ### Generate Test Cases